Jesús Gómez (American football)

-Jesús Salvador Gómez Juárez (born 22 October 2003) is a Mexican college football kicker for the Arizona State Sun Devils.
-He previously played for the Eastern Michigan Eagles.
+Jesús Salvador Gómez Juárez (born 22 October 2003) is a Mexican professional Canadian football kicker for the Edmonton Elks of the Canadian Football League (CFL).
+He played college football for the Arizona State Sun Devils and the Eastern Michigan Eagles.

 Early life

 Gómez was born on 22 October 2003 in Puebla, Puebla, Mexico, to Jesús Gómez and Yesika Juárez.
 He grew up in a football (soccer)-oriented family and played the sport for 13 years.
 Gómez even spent time in the Club Puebla youth system.
 However, he eventually grew bored of the sport and began playing informal games of American football with his friends in secondary school.
 His parents permitted him to join a club team as a kicker, though Gómez played as a wide receiver and linebacker for two seasons before his father convinced him to switch positions.
 He discovered his aptitude for kicking and decided to commit to the position fully.

 Gómez attended Prepa Tec Puebla, where he played high school football for the Borregos under head coach Ángel Carrillo.
 He also had several good performances at kicking camps throughout the United States, which drew attention from NCAA Division I programs.
 Gómez was rated as a five-star recruit and ranked as the 13th-best kicking prospect in the nation by Kohl's.
 He committed to play college football at Eastern Michigan University (EMU).